green-coding-solutions/documentation/content/en/docs/installation/installation-windows.md

 ### Enable CGroups v2

-This is an optional step, but necessary to be able to get container specific metrics like CPU utilization and memory usage (see section [Metric providers](#metric-providers) below for more information).
+This is an optional step, but necessary to be able to get container specific metrics like CPU utilization, memory usage, network transfer and disk I/O (see section [Metric providers](#metric-providers) below for more information).

 Create the file `%USERPROFILE%\.wslconfig` (or edit it) and add the following content: